I Thought My Soul Would Rise and Fly

 I Thought My Soul Would Rise and Fly: The Diary of Patsy, a Freed Girl is a 1997 historical fiction children's book by American author Joyce Hansen, published by Scholastic.
 The book is part of the Dear America series for young readers.
 It was named a Coretta Scott King Honor Book in 1998.

 Summary

 The novel is set in Mars Bluff, South Carolina 1865, during the Reconstruction era, immediately after the end of the American Civil War.
 12-year-old Patsy is a now-former slave living on the Davis plantation, who records the changes she is experiencing in a diary, given to her by Annie and Charles, her former enslaver's niece and nephew.
 Her ability to read and write, a secret she has so far kept from others, allows her to forge a better life for herself and her community.
 Patsy discusses her feeling that she has no one she can call family and no place to call home, though she has lived on the plantation for her entire life; she lacks a last name for herself.
-Characters in the noval include Patsy, Susan (the cook), Ruth, Nancy, Mariam, Master Davis, and Missus Davis.
+Characters in the novel include Patsy, Susan (the cook), Ruth, Nancy, Mariam, Master Davis, and Missus Davis.